0Message

 The message that never existed.

 Signal knows who you talked to.
 Telegram stores your messages.
 We don’t even know you were here.
+No accounts, no email, no phone number, no tracking.

 How it works